JessieYueLiu/JessieYueLiu.github.io/_pages/about.md

-I am a persistent and ambitious person.
 I did interesting modeling and analyzing work on natural phenomena.
 My transition from information and computing science to applied math research showed that, I am a fast learner with strong analytical and problem-solving skills.
-I love challenging jobs that require intense work and critical thinking.
+I am persistent and ambitious and I love untertaking challenging jobs that require intense work.
 The sense of accomplishment would always be one of the most important aspects that I am looking for in my career.
 I like the sentence: to be right on keeping track.
 Like the master Oogway in《Kung Fu Panda》said: <br>
 <font color=Blue> Yesterday is history. <br>
 Tomorrow is a mystery. <br>
 But today is a gift. <br>